Skip to content

 ConfidenceCriteriaExample

-highMultiple quality-3 sources agree3 birth certificates with same date
+highMultiple high-quality sources agree, minimal uncertainty3 birth certificates with same date

 Validation Rules